adedrey/minimart/README.md

 # 🛒 Minimart

-Minimart is a Flutter project for managing a minimal gadgets shopping experience.
+Minimart is a Flutter project for managing a minimal gadgets shopping experience and its an open-source UI.

 ---